-Indigo dyeing is a very delicate process, and the dye must be brought to the best condition each time depending on the temperature and humidity.
+Japanese Indigo Fabric requires a very delicate process, as the dye must be adjusted to optimal conditions depending on temperature and humidity.

-Craftsmen check the condition of the indigo every day and repeatedly fine-tune the solution so that the same color can be dyed at any time.
+Craftsmen carefully check the indigo daily and fine-tune the solution so that Japanese Indigo Fabric maintains consistent color every time.

 The indigo dyeing process of Bingo-Fushiori is roughly in the following order.